fw-dev/useful_dashboard_info/README.md

  - TBD (disk space, outstanding patches)

 # Changelog

+23-Jun-2020 (v35)
+- new (and experimental): works on Mac; but *requires* a brew installed Python instance; the built-in FileWave python 3.7 binaries will not work as they don't allow non codesigned PyPi packages to be installed.
+FileWave Extra Metrics uses numpy, which is unsigned.
+- new option (--dont-verify-tls) for extra-metrics-config; turns off TLS verification - the change is stored in configuration

 19-Jun-2020 (v32):
 - new: configuration for the polling delay, default is 30m (but re-queries happen automatically on model update and query changes)